 When a customer's card is declined by the bank, this means that there is either a lack of funds in the account; the card details are incorrect; or the card has been suspended because it has been marked as lost or stolen.

-It's important that as soon as a payment is declined, the customer is made aware of this fact so that they may investigate the cause of the failure and have the opportunity to rectify it before the next attempt.
-An automatic email is always sent to the customer to inform them of the payment decline, the contents of which you can edit using the 'Customize Email' button provided.
+It's important that as soon as a payment is declined, the customer is made aware so that they may investigate the cause of the failure and have the opportunity to rectify it before the next attempt.
+An automatic email is always sent to the customer to inform them of the payment decline, the contents of which you can edit using the 'Customize email' button.

-Once the email has been sent, you may choose whether you want to keep the subscription active, suspend it, or cancel it until the payment has been successfully processed.
+You can choose whether you want to keep the subscription active, suspend it, or cancel it.
+By default, the subscription will be kept active at this stage.

-It is important to note that, if you suspend the account, you will not not be able to reactivate it during the dunning flow until the payment is received or you manually update it.
+If you suspend the subscription, you will not be able to reactivate it through the dunning flow until the payment is received or you manually update it.
 You can read more about suspended subscriptions and how they are updated here.

 Likewise, it is important to note that, once you choose to cancel the subscription, no further attempts will be made to retrieve the payment and the invoice will be written off as per your configured settings.

-You can choose how many times you want to reattempt the payment - up to three times - before the subscription is cancelled.
+You can choose how many times you want to reattempt the payment - up to three times - before the subscription is suspended by default.

-You can also choose how many hours after the initial payment is declined we wait before making another attempt to capture the payment.
+You can also choose how many hours after the initial payment is declined and each reattempt we wait before making another attempt to capture the payment.

-After each attempt, you decide the action you want to take regarding the status of the subscription; whether you want to suspend or cancel it.
+After each attempt, you decide the action you want to take regarding the status of the subscription; whether you want to keep it active, suspend or cancel it.

-This feature allows you to determine how we handle a customer whose payment fails during their minimum term.
+Here, you determine how we handle a customer whose payment fails during their minimum term.
 By default, we will ignore the minimum term and continue the dunning flow, with regards to write-offs as per your dunning settings.
 You can choose whether you want us to issue a new invoice for the unpaid balance and implement minimum term fees - at which point we would then write off the original invoice.

 If you want to invoice minimum terms, hit the toggle.
-Then, you can determine how long after the payment decline you want a new invoice generated by.
-To create your own copy for how you want the email to look, click the 'Customize Email' button.
+Then, you can determine how long after the final reattempt fails that you want the invoice generated.
+To add your own copy for how you want the email to look, click the 'Customize email' button.

-In the case of a successful reattempt where the full amount is obtained, you are able to customize the email that will be sent to your customer, as well as update the status of their subscription.
-So, if you suspended the subscription after a previous failed attempt, you can reactivate it here.
+In the case of a successful reattempt, you are able to customize the email that will be sent to your customer, as well as update the status of their subscription.
+So, if the subscription is suspended after a previous failed attempt, it can be reactivated here.

-If you choose to write-off invoices immediately, then it will happen automatically when the last attempt fails.
-Alternatively, you can choose to do this manually or schedule it to be written off at a specific date.
-This could be useful for you depending on how you handle your accounting.
+If you choose to write-off the invoice immediately, then it will happen automatically when the last attempt fails.
+Alternatively, you can choose to schedule the invoice to be written off after a number of hours since the last attempt failed.